Ireti Osayemi: Background and education

 Ireti Osayemi was born on January 14, 1982.
-Her parents and she had lived in Liberia before returning to Nigeria during the Liberian civil war.
+She and her parents had lived in Liberia before returning to Nigeria during the Liberian civil war.
 She is from Lagos state, where she received her entire education.
 Ireti went on to Ajumoni Secondary School in Lagos after finishing primary school and earning her West African Leaving Certificate.

 She later attended Lagos State University in Ojo, Lagos, where she earned a Bachelor's Degree in Economics.

 Career

 Ireti Osayemi entered the Nigerian film business in 1999 and began appearing in Nollywood films.
 She primarily appeared in Yoruba films alongside Funke Akindele, Eniola Badmus, and Odunlade Adekola.